Cloud-Storage-Team/algnet/README.md

 - `metrics-output-dir-name` -- directory name for metrics and plots ("metrics" by default).
 - `--export-metrics` -- exports simulation metrics to text files.
-- `--no-plots` -- disable generation of plots.
+- `--no-plots` -- disables generation of plots.

 # Smart pointers